-- How to Form a LLC by WSJ: Who better to give you more information than the Wall Street Journal in setting up your own company?
+- How to Form an LLC by WSJ: Who better to give you more information than the Wall Street Journal in setting up your own company?

 - 6 Mistakes to Avoid When Setting Up Your Corporation or LLC: What more can I say from that title than make sure you don't make any of these mistakes.

-- Pat Flynn's Personal Details on Setting Up His LLC: Pat Flynn of SmartPassiveIncome.com does an excellent job of showing why and how he did his LLC setup.
+- Pat Flynn's Personal Details on Setting Up His LLC: Pat Flynn of SmartPassiveIncome.com does an excellent job explaining why and how he did his LLC setup.

 - Nuts and Bolts: Nitty-Gritty Details, Incorporating, and Taxes: This one is my favorite.

-Thanks to services on the Internet, it is easier then ever to setup your own LLC or Corporation.
+Thanks to services on the Internet, it is easier than ever to set up your own book publishing LLC or Corporation.

-If you have any questions along the way, don’t hesitate to ask me but please remember that I am not a lawyer….just an experienced entrepreneur.
+If you have any questions along the way, don’t hesitate to ask me.
+Leave a comment below to tell me what you found most helpful.